tfsjohan/cv/README.md

 * AZ-400 - Azure DevOps Expert
 * SC-900 - Security Fundamentals
 * DP-420 - Azure Cosmos DB Developer Specialty
-* GitHub Action
+* GitHub Actions
 * GitHub Advanced Security
 * GitHub Foundations
-* GitHub Administration (scheduled)
+* GitHub Administration

 ## Employments

 ### Microsoft (2021-11 - )
 At Microsoft I have gained a lot of knowledge around building scalable high performant cloud native solutions.
 As a cloud solution architect, my responsibility has been helping our partners and ISV’s to be successful in the cloud.
 Working with sustainability and making green software also has been a core part of my role.
 Much of my time is spent on educating partners and customers in new technology.
+On key area this last year has been around GitHub Copilot, where I've hosted 1-2 GitHub Copilot workshops per week.

 I co-host the [Microsoft Partner Podcast](https://aka.ms/partnerpodden).